College of Pharmacy & Health Sciences

 interest you, but are not part of your major of study.
 Examples may

 include things like university choir, foreign language classes,

 dance for non-majors, marching band, etc.

-You can search for your classes by using the bulletin or online course search tool.
-Some find the electronic booklet easier to browse to give a broad idea of classes offered.
-However, the online course search tool will give you the most accurate and up-to-date information in case there have been any course changes; and it will identify the number of open seats in any given class.
+You can search for classes by using the online course search tool, which will identify the number of open seats in any given class.
 Note: availability in core classes (those beginning with FYS, SW, PCA, TI, or AR) is controlled each registration session.
 Immediately before advising sessions begin on each new student registration day, a small number of seats are added to every core course.
 You may see no open seats when looking the night before.
 A few seats are added to every core course each registration day, however it is important to identify multiple (approximately 5) choices for FYS and another core class (a SW, PCA, or TI course.)

 Prior to coming to campus, complete the pre-PA worksheet or pre-pharmacy worksheet below (depending on your major) and bring it with you.
 When identifying classes you are interested in, please be sure to note the course's corresponding 4 digit class number.
 (Located on the top row of the far right hand column in course search, or the top of the far left column in the electronic booklet.)